-Cell phones are either to be left in the car or at home.
-They will be collected upon entering the campus.
+Cell phones will be collected upon entering the campus.
 Phones are returned at the completion of the school day or when a student is leaving campus.
 If a student does not turn in their phone as required and is found with it on campus, a parent will be required to pick up the phone at the end of the school day.
 Should a second violation occur, the student's phone must remain at home for the remainder of the school year.
+Phones are not to be left in cars.